What People Are Talking About

 The VVA Veteran »

-The book has been or will be adopted for classroom curriculum at universities and high schools including Loyola University, Stanford University, University of the Pacific, California College of the Arts, San Francisco City College, Drew School, Brooks School, and Excel High School amongst others.
+The book has been or will be adopted for classroom curriculum at universities and high schools including UCLA, Loyola University, University of the Pacific, California College of the Arts, San Francisco City College, Drew School, Stevenson School, and Excel High School amongst others.

 The Santa Clara Weekly